Parents and Friends of Ex-Gays and Gays: Background

 PFOX, founded in 1998, is headquartered in Fort Belvoir, Virginia.
 Richard Cohen, who describes himself as ex-gay, was the president of PFOX for a period of time.
 After Cohen was interviewed by Jason Jones on the March 19, 2007, episode of The Daily Show, PFOX removed references to Cohen from their website.

 Greg Quinlan is a self-described former homosexual who came out at the age of 23.
-He has stated that he "departed from homosexuality" in 1993, and went on to found the Pro-Family Network, an organization describes itself as advocates for conservative values, including opposition to same-sex marriage.
+He has stated that he "departed from homosexuality" in 1993, and went on to found the Pro-Family Network, a conservative advocacy organization.

 PFOX is a signatory organization of Positive Alternatives to Homosexuality (PATH), which is "a non-profit coalition of organizations that help people with unwanted same-sex attractions (SSA) realize their personal goals for change -- whether by developing their innate heterosexual potential or by embracing a lifestyle as a single, non-sexually active man or woman."
 As a member, PFOX has adopted PATH's statement of principles.
 PFOX is supported by the Family Research Council.